Skip to main content

 MCP Server Verification

-Ask Claude to verify the Skillsmith server is running:
+Ask your assistant to verify the Skillsmith server is running:

 "List available MCP tools"